-The MarinTrust Secretariat shall convene an Improver Programme Application Committee Meeting with members of appropriate competence and independence as defined in the Improver Programme Application Committee Terms of References (Doc IP2 in the QMS) which can be found here.
-Such competence shall be recorded in the MarinTrust Secretariat documentation along with statements in respect to potential conflict of interest.
-The IP Application Committee will provide recommendations regarding approval or rejection of applicants for the MarinTrust Improver Programme to the MarinTrust GBC who will then make the final confirmation of this decision.
+The MarinTrust Secretariat shall convene an IPAC Meeting with members of appropriate competence and independence as defined in the Improver Programme Application Committee Terms of References (Doc E5 in the QMS) which can be found here.
+Such competences shall be recorded in the MarinTrust Secretariat documentation along with statements in respect to potential conflict of interest.
+The IPAC will provide recommendations regarding approval or rejection of applicants for the MarinTrust Improver Programme to the MarinTrust GBC who will then make the final decision.

-The IPAC will make their decisions regarding acceptance onto the programme based on whether they determine the application as a whole (and based on the peer review guidance) has demonstrated that:
+The IPAC will review applicant FIPs and make their decisions regarding acceptance onto the IP based on whether they determine the application as a whole (and based on the peer review guidance) has demonstrated that:

-- A. it is a genuine attempt to improve the fishery and - B. the FIP stands a reasonable chance to gain MarinTrust fishery approval within 5 years.
+- A) It is a genuine attempt to improve the fishery and; - B) the FIP stands a reasonable chance to gain MarinTrust fishery approval within 5 years.